 Introduction to Stan for Programmers.
 No statistics background required.
 August 20, 21 mornings with afternoon exercises.
 R/Python based introduction to both Stan and statistics.
 Instructors Jonathan Auerbach, Breck Baldwin.

-Description: This class is for those who don’t know statistics but are interested in Bayesian modeling the Stan way.
-This tutorial will not cover as much ground as the above class but will get you working with the basics of Bayesian modeling so that you can proceed to learn more.
+Description: This class is for those who don’t know statistics, extremely rusty with statistics or just want a gentle introduction to Bayesian modeling the Stan way.
+This tutorial will not cover as nearly much ground as the above class but will get you working with the basics of Bayesian modeling so that you can proceed to learn more.
 Most importantly we get you through the awkward ‘no idea phase’ of learning a new technology to having a basic understanding of how to work with the software.
 We will cover the mechanics of how Stan programs work, show simple examples of regression and pooling.
 We presuppose that you are comfortable with general programming concepts like subroutines, variable assignment and use of IDEs.
 Both the R and Python interfaces to Stan will be covered.